TiaMcDowell/TombOfAnnihilationNotes/docs/NPCs/Volothamp Geddarm aka Volo.md

+# Volothamp "Volo" Geddarm
 Author of Volo's guide to monsters. [[Brysh]] paid for the book then got his drunk and stole her money back.
-He does not remeber [[Brysh]]
+He does not remeber [[Brysh]].